rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 **Note on Publication Statement:** ```Printed by Thomas Harper for John Parker according to STC```

-(*Comment*: A separate note is used to provide a full citation for the reference to the published description)
+(*Comment:* A separate note is used to provide a full citation for the reference to the published description)

 <a name="4.203.5.2">4.203.5.2</a> If the identification of the publisher is based on a device, supply the [name of the publisher](/DCRMR/docs/ppdm/Name-of-publisher/) in square brackets, even if the device includes the publisher’s initials or spelled-out name.
 Make a note as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).